-This study does not distinguish between nitrogen availability as a result of nitrogen source applied.
+Timing of fertilizer applications, plant uptake, irrigation applications, and crop residue incorporation was not part of this study.
+Timing of these events as well as timing of weather events such as rainfall, snowfall, and freezing temperatures can all affect whether or not nitrogen in the soil will be taken up by plants, be likely to move with runoff, or be available to leach through the soil profile.
+In addition, this study does not account for the timing of nitrogen availability from the different nitrogen sources.
 Commercial fertilizers are formulated to release a specific amount of nutrients at a specific rate over a certain period of time.
 In contrast, a large amount of the nitrogen present in an application of manure or compost fertilizers is organic nitrogen, which is not immediately available for plant growth.
 This organic nitrogen will mineralize over time, making more nitrogen available for plant growth for several years after the initial application.
 The actual nitrogen available in the first and subsequent years depends on the nitrogen source, weather and temperature conditions, and the breakdown rate of the organic matter containing the nitrogen.
-WSDA did not attempt to account for these nuances of nitrogen availability from different sources; all nitrogen contained in any fertilizer application is assumed to be immediately available in the first year after application, regardless of source.
+NRAS did not attempt to account for these nuances of nitrogen availability from different sources; all nitrogen contained in any fertilizer application is assumed to be immediately available in the first year after application, regardless of source.